-The (APA) of Greater Albany/Saratoga typically offers three league sessions each year (Spring, Summer, and Fall).
+The Capital Region APA typically offers three league sessions each year (Spring, Summer, and Fall).
 A session usually lasts 15 weeks plus playoffs, and each session features multiple divisions.
 You and your team will sign up for one division and compete on a weekly basis for end-of-session awards, cash, individual awards, and the ultimate prize, a chance to compete in the APA World Pool Championships in Las Vegas.

 Players can choose their favorite pool hall, bar, pub, or tavern and create their own team of friends, co-workers, and family members.
 The league can also help you find a team with an opening.